two-frontiers-project/2FP-Field-Handbook/README.md

-# The Two Frontiers Project Field Handbook
+# Overview of the 2FP Handbook and Standards Guide
 Author(s): Krista A. Ryon, James R. Henriksen, Braden T. Tierney

 Version 11.0